IPsec Fault Tolerance

 DMVPN builds tunnels between locations as needed, unlike IPsec VPN tunnels that are hard coded.
 As with SD-WAN, it uses standard routers without additional features.
 However, unlike hub-and-spoke networks, DMVPN tunnels are mesh networks.
 Organizations can choose from three basic DMVPN topologies when implementing a DMVPN network.

-The first topology is the Hub and Spoke topology.
-The second topology is the Fully Meshed topology.
-Finally, the third topology is the Hub and Spoke with Partial Mesh topology.
-To create these DMVPN topologies, we have phases, such as DMVPN Phase 3, that are the most flexible enabling a pull mesh of on-demand tunnels that can use IPsec for security.
+The first topology is the hub-and-spoke topology.
+The second topology is the Fully Masked topology.
+Finally, the third topology is the hub-and-spoke with Partial Mesh topology.
+To create these DMVPN topologies, we have phases, such as DMVPN Phase 3, that are the most flexible, enabling a pull mesh of on-demand tunnels that can use IPsec for security.

 Concept of Reverse Routing Injection (RRI)